-3.3.1.3.
-Chlorophyll
+3.3.1.3 Chlorophyll

-Chlorophyll concentrations can serve as an indicator of phytoplankton biomass, which is an important component of the food Lower Peace/Shell System food web.
-Conceptually, freshwater withdrawals have the potential to influence chlorophyll levels primarily through one of three major mechanisms: decreased water color, reduced nutrient loading and changing residence time.
-Water color would be reduced with decreases in freshwater flow, thereby fueling phytoplankton production through more light penetration into the water volume.
-Nutrient loading has a direct or positive relationship with flow and chlorophyll levels, whereas, residence time has a negative relationship with flow.
-The location of peak chlorophyll concentration would be expected to coincide with the zone of maximum residence time in the in the Lower Peace/Shell System and upper Charlotte Harbor estuary.
+Chlorophyll concentrations can serve as an indicator of phytoplankton biomass, an important component of the Lower Peace River/Shell Creek food web.
+Chlorophyll concentrations are highly variable to season, location, and nutrient concentrations in the Charlotte Harbor estuary (Montgomery, et al. 1991).
+Conceptually, freshwater withdrawals have the potential to influence chlorophyll levels primarily through one of three major mechanisms: decreased colored dissolved organic matter (color), nutrient load reductions, and longer residence times.
+Color is reduced with decreases in freshwater flow, thereby reducing light-limitation and increasing light penetration into the water column.
+Nutrient loads positively correlate with flow and chlorophyll, whereas residence time has a negative relationship with flow.
+The location of peak chlorophyll concentration would be expected to coincide with the zone of maximum residence time in the Lower Peace/Shell System, and in the upper Charlotte Harbor estuary.
+While flow can be a major influence affecting chlorophyll concentration and distribution in upper Charlotte Harbor, other factors, many of which covary with flow, can also affect chlorophyll.
+For example, during periods of high flow, physical factors like vertical stratification can regulate phytoplankton bloom dynamics.
+Temperature can also regulate chlorophyll production, with lower concentrations during the winter dry season when flow tends to be less, but water temperatures are at a minimum.

 Although there are many types of chlorophyll, chlorophyll a is commonly assessed for aquatic ecosystems studies.
-For simplicity, in this report, chlorophyll a is denoted as chlorophyll.
-Figure 3-5 shows box and whisker plots of longitudinal pattern of chlorophyll at selected fixed-stations in the Lower Peace River and upper Charlotte Harbor.
-Average chlorophyll concentration was highest in the middle portion (Rkm 15.5) of the monitored area.
+For simplicity, in this report, chlorophyll a, uncorrected for phaeophytin, is denoted as chlorophyll.
+Figure 3-5 shows box and whisker plots of longitudinal pattern of chlorophyll at selected fixed stations in the Lower Peace River and upper Charlotte Harbor.
+Average chlorophyll concentration was highest in the middle portion (RKm 15.5) of the monitored area.
 In the lower portion of the system, average chlorophyll values tended to increase during the summer wet season, while in the upper monitored area, chlorophyll values were lower in the wet season.

-Depending on the magnitude of flows, water color and water age, high chlorophyll levels may occur throughout the year.
+Depending on the magnitude of flows, color and water age, high chlorophyll levels may occur throughout the year.
 However, there are distinct temporal patterns of chlorophyll within certain regions of the Lower Peace/Shell System and Charlotte Harbor.
-In the most downstream portion of the monitored area (e.g., <Rkm -2.1), a relatively small phytoplankton peak was common in the wet season when high freshwater inflows introduce nutrients into the slow moving, clear harbor waters.
-The highest chlorophyll concentrations occurred, however, during fall (Figure 3-6) when freshwater inputs declined after conveying nitrogen loadings, allowing tidal inputs to decrease water color and allow more light penetration and phytoplankton production.
-In the upper portion of estuarine system (e.g., >Rkm 27.1) highest chlorophyll levels occurred during the spring dry season (Figure 3-6) when the low freshwater inflows provide enough nutrients to support phytoplankton production and residence time is relatively long (Atkins, Inc. 2014b).
+In the most downstream portion of the monitored area (e.g., < RKm -2.1), a relatively small phytoplankton peak was common in the wet season when high freshwater inflows introduce nutrients into the slow moving, clear harbor waters.
+The highest chlorophyll concentrations occurred, however, during fall (Figure 3-6) when freshwater inputs declined after conveying nitrogen loadings, allowing tidal inputs to decrease watercolor and allow more light penetration and phytoplankton production.
+In the upper portion of estuarine system (e.g., > RKm 27.1) highest chlorophyll levels occurred during the spring dry season (Figure 3-6) when the low freshwater inflows provide enough nutrients to support phytoplankton production and residence time is relatively long (Atkins, Inc. 2014b).

 Figure 3-5.
-Box and whisker plots of chlorophyll measured at selected HBMP fixedstation locations (see Figure 3-2) between 1976 and 2016 (reproduced from Janicki Environmental, Inc. 2017).
+Box and whisker plots of chlorophyll measured at selected HBMP fixed-stations (sampling station identifiers correspond to river kilometer (RKm) location; see Figure 3-2) in the Lower Peace River and near the river mouth between 1976 and 2016, including Dry and Wet seasons, respectively from January through March and July through September (reproduced from Janicki Environmental, Inc. 2017, with y-axis label units changed from mg/m3 to ug/l).

 Figure 3-6.
-Plots of chlorophyll at a) Rkm 2.1 and b) Rkm 27.1 in the Lower Peace/Shell System and upper Charlotte Harbor (reproduced from Atkins, Inc., 2014b).
+Plots of chlorophyll at a) RKm 2.1 and b) RKm 27.1 in the Lower Peace/Shell System and upper Charlotte Harbor (see Figure 3-2) (reproduced from Atkins, Inc., 2014b).